jonasmiederer/EKS-Presentation/slides.md

 ## EC2 vs Fargate

-- EC2++ : EC2 is a bit cheaper
+- EC2++ : EC2 is a bit **cheaper**
-- EC2++ : In EKS Fargate each pod is run in its own VM and container images are not cached on nodes, making the startup times for pods 1-2 minutes long
+- EC2++ : In EKS Fargate each pod is run in its own VM and **container images are not cached on nodes**, making the startup times for pods 1-2 minutes long
-- Fargate-- : Daemonsets are not supported in EKS Fargate, so observability tools like Splunk and Datadog have to run in sidecar containers in each pod instead of a daemonset per node
+- Fargate-- : **Daemonsets are not supported in EKS Fargate**, so observability tools like Fluentbit, Splunk and Datadog have to **run in sidecar containers** in each pod instead of a daemonset per node

 ---
 transition: slide-left